-46-8.2 Defacement of property.
+(b) Defacement of property.

-No person shall willfully or wantonly damage, mutilate or deface any exterior surface of any structure or building on any private or public property by placing thereon any marking, carving or graffiti.
-It shall be the responsibility of the owner to restore said surface to an approved state of maintenance and repair.
+No person shall purposely damage, mutilate or deface any exterior surface of any structure or building on any private or public property by placing thereon any marking, carving or graffiti.
+It shall be the responsibility of the owner or occupant to restore said surface to an approved state of maintenance and repair.

-46-9 Handbills.
+84-9.
+Handbills.

-46-9.1 Distributing, throwing or scattering in public places prohibited.
+(a) Throwing or scattering in public places prohibited.

-It shall be unlawful for any person to deposit, place, throw, scatter or cast any commercial handbill in or upon any public place within this city.
-It shall be unlawful for any person to hand out, distribute or sell any commercial handbill in any public place.
-It shall not be unlawful for any person to hand out or distribute, without charge to the receiver thereof, any noncommercial handbill in any public place to any person willing to accept such noncommercial handbill.
+It shall be unlawful for any person to throw, scatter or cast any handbill in or upon any public place within this city.
+It shall not be unlawful for any person to hand out or distribute, without charge to the receiver thereof, any handbill in any public place to any person willing to accept such handbill.

-46-9.2 Placing in vehicles.
+(b) Placing in vehicles.

-It shall be unlawful for any person to distribute, deposit, place, throw, scatter or cast any commercial or noncommercial handbill in or upon any automobile or other vehicle.
-The provisions of this section shall not be deemed to prohibit the handing, transmitting or distributing of any noncommercial handbill to the owner or other occupant of any automobile or other vehicle, who is willing to accept the same.
+It shall be unlawful for any person to distribute, deposit, place, throw, scatter or cast any handbill in or upon any automobile or other vehicle.
+The provisions of this section shall not be deemed to prohibit the handing, transmitting or distributing of any handbill to the owner or other occupant of any automobile or other vehicle, who is willing to accept the same.

-46-9.3 Distribution on uninhabited or vacant private premises.
+(c) Distribution on uninhabited or vacant private premises.

-It shall be unlawful for any person to distribute, deposit, place, throw, scatter or cast any commercial or noncommercial handbill in or upon any private premises, which are temporarily or continuously uninhabited or vacant.
+It shall be unlawful for any person to knowingly distribute, deposit, place, throw, scatter or cast any handbill in or upon any private premises which are uninhabited or vacant.

-46-9.4 Distribution on inhabited private premises.
+(d) Distribution on inhabited private premises.

-No person shall distribute, deposit, place, throw, scatter or cast any commercial or noncommercial handbill in or upon any private premises which are inhabited, and posted prohibiting such distributions, or when requested by the owner not to do so.
-If the property is not posted then the handbill must be so placed or deposited as to secure or prevent such handbill from being blown or drifted about such premises or elsewhere, except that mailboxes may not be so used when so prohibited by federal postal laws or regulations.
+No person shall distribute, deposit, place, throw, scatter or cast any handbill in or upon any private premises which are inhabited, and posted prohibiting such distributions, or when requested by the owner not to do so.
+If the property is not posted then the handbill must be so placed or deposited as to secure or prevent such handbill from being blown or drifted about such premises or elsewhere.